-- 70. Ordinarily, when a person registers for GST after operating their taxable activity while unregistered, they will have accumulated goods and services.
-These goods and services may have been subject to GST but, because the person was not registered, they were unable to claim an input tax deduction. - 71.
+- 72. Ordinarily, when a person registers for GST after operating their taxable activity while unregistered, they will have accumulated goods and services.
+These goods and services may have been subject to GST but, because the person was not registered, they were unable to claim an input tax deduction. - 73.
 Under s 21B of the GST Act, a person can claim an input tax deduction in relation to the goods and services they acquired before registration that were charged with GST.
 However, this provision does not apply to a UTBC (s 21B(1)(a)).
-As a result, a UTBC is unable to claim input tax deductions for goods and services it acquired before it registered. - 72.
-We note that s 21F allows a UTBC an input tax deduction when it disposes of the goods or services in the course or furtherance of its taxable activity.
+As a result, a UTBC is unable to claim input tax deductions for goods and services it acquired before it registered. - 74.
+Section 21F will generally allow a UTBC to claim an input tax deduction when it disposes of these goods or services in the course or furtherance of its taxable activity or when it is deemed to do so on deregistration under s 5(3).
+Typically, the deduction available on disposal (or deemed disposal) under s 21F will match the output tax obligation on disposal (or deemed disposal).
+As discussed at [66], a UTBC does not make a deregistration adjustment under s 5(3) in relation to the value of the common property, but would make a deregistration adjustment in relation to the value of its other goods and services.